danielharrell/LectFall2015/Question.md

 ## Introduction [intro]

 Tonight, I want to ask a question about questions.
-What are they, exactly?
+What are they?
 What did I just do in asking that one, for example?
 Or that one?
 Or this one?

 The questions I just asked show they are easy enough to